2014 APA Presidential Citations

 For her indefatigable efforts to ensure quality education and training.

-Below is a list of committee members who assist with Presidential Citation nominations.
+Below is a list of committee members who assisted with 2014 Presidential Citation nominations.

 Marianne Celano, PhD, ABPP